25 Best Thought-Provoking Books

 Kristen Wiig is set to produce and star in the movie adaptation of this popular story!

-Find this book in: Good Morning America Book Club / Books Becoming Movies / Thought-Provoking Books / Books About Mothers and Motherhood / Best Books for Book Clubs to Read
+Find this book in: Good Morning America Book Club / Thought-Provoking Books / Books About Mothers and Motherhood / Best Books for Book Clubs to Read

 Classic Thought-Provoking Books

-This book is another one of my favorite books I read in high school and this thought-provoking book also happens to be a short one.
+This book is another one of my favorites and it also happens to be a short one.
 George and Lennie have stuck with me for the last 20-plus years.
+This is a story about friendship that is also a tragedy.

 Fahrenheit 451